-The Michigan Humanities Council offers grant opportunities to public libraries and public schools across the state to host Prime Time programs.
+The Michigan Humanities offers grant opportunities to public libraries and public schools across the state to host Prime Time programs.
 Prime Time is a free six-week program of reading, discussion and storytelling that targets families of non-active library users.
 The program features award-winning children’s literature to stimulate discussion about humanities themes and issues encountered in everyday life.
 Since 2008, more than 6,700 Michigan children and parents have participated in Prime Time.

 How Does Prime Time Work?